 Accutane is a teratogen which causes serious side effects, specifically severe birth defects, if the medication is taken during pregnancy or for a short time before conception.
 Isotretinoin is classified by the FDA as a Category X medication and is strictly contraindicated during pregnancy.
 Taking Isotretinoin while pregnant cause birth defects include hearing and visual impairment, missing or malformed earlobes, abnormalities in brain function, and facial dysmorphism.
 It is also advised not to breastfeed while taking Accutane.
 Since Accutane may pass during breastfeeding, you should discontinue doing so while on this medication.

 Drug interactions with Isotretinoin

-It is advised to discontinue Tetracycline or Minocycline while taking Isotretinoin (Accutane) as this an contribute to the development of benign intracranial hypertension.
+It is advised to discontinue Tetracycline antibiotics or Minocycline while taking Isotretinoin (Accutane) as this an contribute to the development of benign intracranial hypertension.
 Symptoms of this syndrome are a headache behind the eyes, ringing in the ears, and vision disturbances.

 It is also important to discontinue phenytoin (Dilantin) while taking Isotretinoin as this can cause bone loss and weakening of bones.
 It is very important to completely read your medication guide while taking Accutane.

 Is it safe to drink alcohol on Accutane?